marshalby2/my-note/pl/java/java concurrency/Chapter2 - Thread Safety_20201031103837-u94zexy.sy.md

 {: id="20201031143940-uqdz1ib"}

 Every Java object can implicitly act as a lock for purposes of synchronization;
-these built-in locks are called intrinsic locks or monitor locks {: id="20201031144044-ofb1l1c"}
+these built-in locks are called intrinsic locks or monitor locks.
+{: id="20201031144044-ofb1l1c"}

 ### Reentrancy